Mahāsaṅghika Vinaya

 “May the venerable sangha listen.
 So-and-so has received the full ordination from So-and-so.
 She’s pure and without obstructive states in the bhikkhunī sangha.
 She has asked the sangha for the full ordination.
 If the right time has come for the sangha, I want to ask So-and-so, with So-and-so as her preceptor, about the obstructive states in the midst of the sangha.
 May the venerable sangha listen.
 I want to ask So-and-so, with So-and-so as her preceptor, about the obstructive states in the midst of the sangha.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.”

 The master of ceremony should ask: “Now a time of sincerity has come, a time of speaking the truth.
 In this world with gods, māras, brahmas, renunciates, brahmins, gods, humans, and asuras, if you don’t say the truth, you’ll deceive them all.
-Moreover, you’ll deceive both sanghas of the Tathāgata, worthy of offerings and fully awakened.
+Moreover, you’ll deceive both sanghas of the Tathāgata, worthy of offerings and of complete knowledge.
 This is a great offense.
 Now I’ll ask you in the sangha.
 If something is so, you should say yes.
 If not, you should say no. Are your parents or your husband alive?” … Except for the questions about women’s private parts, all other questions are asked as above.
 The master of ceremony should say:

 Saṅghakamma